ewancoder/tyr-ops/tyr-infra.md

 PostgreSQL admin client - web version.
 This is a great app including MFA capabilities.

 - It should be connected to `tyr-administration-internal` - any services that need manual administration will be connected to it.

+## Shared redis server

+- `tyr-infra-prod-cache`
+- `tyr-infra-dev-cache`

+The folder with the data is respectively: `/data/tyr-infra/{prod,dev}-cache/data`.
+Development cache instance is running on the dev/pc machine.

+Sometimes we need all our services to share data.
+Configuration and secrets can be safely distributed using Docker Swarm Config/Secret resources, but dynamic data cannot be easily shared.

+For dynamic data (for example, data protection keyring) we deploy a shared `valkey` (redis) instance with persistence enabled.

+> These caches - as any other cross-service resources (and not tools) should always be environment specific.
+Maybe it's even a better idea to split these caches to separate docker compose yamls in future.
+We just don't have many resources like this yet, just the cache, so for convenience we put it in the same Compose file and duplicate for 2 envs.